 Athletes will get faster as their technique gets better.
 That is a definite fact and this is something we teach during our summer speed camps.
-Even though sports practice is the main important factor (along with point 7), strength training can make a world of difference for the youth athlete.
-A majority of the time young athletes don’t know how to put enough force into the ground to really run fast.
-Strength training will help them learn how to generate more force and help them learn how to control forces better thus making them a better overall athlete.
+Even though sports practice is a main factor (along with point 7), strength training can make a world of difference for the youth athlete.
+A majority of the time, young athletes don’t know how to put enough force into the ground to really run fast.
+Strength training will help them learn how to generate more force as well as help them learn how to control forces better thus making them a better overall athlete.
 Sometimes strength training is the answer for kids that just don’t yet know how to use their bodies.

 7. Sprinting and Sprinting FAST!

-A majority of the time team sport athletes do not get exposed to very high velocity sprinting.
-This is because they don’t have enough time to accelerate.
+A majority of the time team sport athletes do not get exposed often enough to high velocity sprinting.
+This is because they don’t have enough time (or space) to accelerate.
 Most athletes reach maximal velocity after traveling in a relatively straight path for 30m (32 yards).
-It is very rare that that much distance is covered in a straight line in most team sports, maybe a long play in soccer or in some football plays but they are not doing it all the time.
-This means that they never really build their velocity capacity.
-They never have a chance to build on their maximum ability.
-Increasing an athlete's maximum velocity capability will make lower velocities, like what is seen in game play, easier to manage and less taxing on the body So make your athletes run and make them run fast with long rest periods s in between.
+In most team sports, it is very rare that an athlete will cover a distance of that length in a relatively straight line during game play - maybe a long play in soccer or in some football plays but they are not doing it all the time.
+This means that they never really build their velocity capacity, they never have a chance to build on their maximum ability.
+Increasing an athlete's maximum velocity capability will make lower velocities, like what is seen in game play, easier to manage and less taxing on the body.
+So make your athletes run and make them run fast with long rest periods in between.
 This will be extremely effective in making them faster athletes.
-Seems kinda simple, right?
-To make your athletes faster sprinters make them sprint faster.
+Seems kind of simple, right?
+To make your athletes faster sprinters just make them sprint faster.